TheZetner/jupyter-examples-2019/README.md

 ---

-## Leave Feedback and View the [Slides](https://forms.gle/FR42YYNSytHUqDer7)
+## Leave Feedback and View the **SLIDES**
-Slides are available as thanks for filling out the feedback form!
+Slides are available after the workshop as thanks for filling out the feedback form!

 ---